 There are also free Kitchen Garden tours.
-If you’d just like to dip your toe in history, on Saturdays and Sundays, the tours start at 12:30 pm and 2 pm.
+If you’d just like to dip your toe in history, this year the tours are running everyday (except Monday) at 2pm!
 I may also have to retract my previous statement, at $0, the Garden Tour might just be the best bang for your buck.
 The costumed garden staff are delightfully informed and more than able to help inspire further curiosity and conversation.

 Oh, and I nearly forgot, if you have yourself a Hamilton Library Card, the standard Dundurn Museum tours are FREE!
 That’s right, free!
 Soo THIS is the best…ah, let’s just say there are a few great ways to learn more about this historical Hamilton property.

 Are you simply looking to explore the park?
 No problem!
 It’s a public park!
 Just pull in, park and have a look around.
 The grounds are wonderfully curated, offer ample shade and there are plenty of benches along the pathways.
 The tours offer a whole pile of wonderful information and access to the historical buildings with your guides, but if you’d just like to wander around, hand-in-hand with your fiancé, make an afternoon of it!